pysat/pysat/README.md

 #Main Features
 * Instrument object provides a single interface to a wide variety of science data sets, simply invoke the load method.
+* Instrument object provides a single interface to download data for all supported instruments
 * Science data pipeline tasks of identifying files, loading, and cleaning data sets are built into the instrument object.
 * Supports the automatic application of arbitray custom functions